DShirk/mb-docs/docs/Hosting/deployment-overview.md

 :::danger

-Only Mitch has access rights at the time of writing.
-Granting David repo access rights should be first priority.
+Only Mitch has up-to-date access to the project code at the time of writing.

 :::